PT Pasifik Satelit Nusantara: Nusantara-H1-A

 Nusantara-H1-A is a 16U cubesat launching as a rideshare with ViaSat-3 on a Falcon Heavy launch no earlier than March 2023.
 The purpose is to retain Ka- and Ku-band rights to a geostationary orbital slot.
 After a minimum 3 months to satisfy 'bring into use' requirements it will move to another location.

 SATRIA-1

 SATRIA-1 is an Indonesian geostationary VHTS (Very High Throughput Satellite) communications satellite built by Thales Alenia Space (TAS).
-It is a geostationary communications satellite at 146° East, expected to launch on a Falcon 9 Block 5 launch vehicle in the fourth quarter of 2023.
+It is a geostationary communications satellite at 146° East.
+It was launched on a Falcon 9 Block 5 on 19 June 2023.
 Thales Alenia Space started developing the Ka-band spacecraft in September 2020.
 The project has secured about US$545 million in funding, partly backed by Bpifrance export-credit agency of France.
 As prime contractor, Thales Alenia Space will deliver the satellite based on its Spacebus-Neo full electric platform and fitted with a fifth-generation digital processor (5G).

 Nusantara Lima

-This satellite will augment the capacity of SATRIA-1.
-It is expected to launch Q2 2023.
+Nusantara Lima, or Nusantara-5, will augment the capacity of SATRIA.
+It was originally expected to launch in 2023 but was delayed.
+Nusantara Lima launched successfully on board a Falcon 9 Block 5 on the 12th of September 2025.